AndresF-SanchezG/MyFirstApplication-IExternalApplication/README.md

 ## Target

-The objective of this exercise is
+The objective of this exercise is to create a series of buttons with specific functions that will be placed on the Revit ribbon.